Orain/CreateWiki/README.md

 #### Notes
  - This extension requires php to be loacted at */usr/bin/php*.
+ - This extension requires the mediawiki DB user to have *CREATE DATABASE* permissions.

  - This extension requires the CentralAuth extension to be installed.
+ - This extension requires the AntiSpoof extension to be installed.
+ - This extension requires the AbuseFilter extension to be installed.
- - This extension requires the mediawiki DB user to have *CREATE DATABASE* permissions.
+ - This extension requires the CheckUser extension to be installed.

  #### TODOS
   - Optionally update a local version / onwiki version of the dblist